Information Literacy: Because We C.A.R.E.

 Why is the QEP so important?

 The QEP is an opportunity for Forsyth Tech to enhance overall quality and effectiveness by focusing on a major issue important to the learning experience of our students.
-The goal is to develop a well-defined topic that is supported by the entire Forsyth Tech community (Faculty, staff, students, and administration).
+The goal is to develop and implement a well-defined topic that is supported by the entire Forsyth Tech community (Faculty, staff, students, and administration).

 It is a requirement of the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) for institutions to develop a QEP during the reaffirmation process (Core Requirement 2.12).